fbdevelopercircles/open-source-edu-bot/README.md

 ![Push Container to Heroku](https://github.com/aboullaite/messeger-edu-bot/workflows/Push%20Container%20to%20Heroku/badge.svg)

-# Messenger Edu Bot
+# Open Source Education Bot

-Open Source bot builded by the Facebook Developers Circle community to train members on how to contribute to open source projects.
+Open Source Education bot built by the Facebook Developers Circle community to train members on how to contribute to open source projects.

 # Installation